ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 you push changes that you have made in a local branch to the library's GitHub repository, CI checks typically require that the full library is installed.

 #.
-In Anaconda Powershell, navigate to the base directory in the library's cloned repository.
+In Anaconda PowerShell, navigate to the base directory in the library's cloned repository.

 #.
 If your library must be installed in development mode, enter: